nitekm/CoffeeBaseApi/README.md

 * Assign coffees to certain groups

 Data persistence is done by databases: H2 (local - test DB) and MySQL (production) and JPA.
 Flyway migrations are present.
-App has auditing like @PrePersist and @PreUpdate methods.
+App has auditing like @PrePersist and @PreUpdate methods and loggers with Interceptors.
+There is also a little of Spring events used in Warmup class.
+Test are made in JUnit5 and MockMvc.

 ## Technology
 * Java
 * Spring Boot
-* Spring JPA
+* JPA
 * Flyway
 * H2 Database
 * MySQL
+* Tests (unit tests with JUnit5 and integration tests)